yugabyte/yugabyte-db/docs/content/preview/admin/ysql-dump.md

 #### --inserts

 Dump data as `INSERT` statements (rather than `COPY` statements).
-This will make restoration very slow; it is mainly useful for making dumps that can be loaded into non-YugabyteDB databases.
-However, since this option generates a separate statement for each row, an error in reloading a row causes only that row to be lost rather than the entire table contents.
+This will make restoration very slow; it is mainly helpful for making dumps that can be loaded into non-YugabyteDB databases.
+However, as this option generates a separate statement for each row, an error in reloading a row causes only that row to be lost rather than the entire table contents.
 Note that the restore might fail altogether if you have rearranged column order.
 The `--column-inserts` option is safe against column order changes, though even slower.

 #### --lock-wait-timeout=*timeout*

 Do not wait forever to acquire shared table locks at the beginning of the dump.
-Instead fail if unable to lock a table within the specified timeout.
+Instead fail if unable to lock a table in the specified timeout.
 The timeout may be specified in any of the formats accepted by `SET statement_timeout`.
 (Allowed formats vary depending on the server version you are dumping from, but an integer number of milliseconds is accepted by all versions.)

 #### --no-publications